mbachmann/trinat-desktop-2022/README.md

 <br/>

-### Required Java Version
+### Required Tools for development

-JDK17 or OpenJDK17
+- JDK17 or OpenJDK17
+- Maven (the project contains the maven wrapper: Windows mvnw, macOs oder Linux ./mvnw)

 ### Run the project from the IDE

-Open src/main/java ch.zhaw.grouping and start the Launcher
+Open the folder _src/main/java_ and package _ch.zhaw.grouping_ and start the Launcher

 ### Run the project from the command line